 The task of constructing conditions to encourage the security of less-developed nations differs greatly from that involved in assisting European countries to rebuild their military strength.
 Establishment of new institutions is a much more complex process than merely providing funds and equipment to rebuild, or just to modernize.
-Too, the major long-range task in the underdeveloped countries appears to be less that of the development of military capabilities than the promotion of conditions of general material and psychological well being and satisfaction with Western political approaches to economic development.
-The latter goal requires a need for a combination of internal security, technical development, and political development.
+Too, the major long-range task in the underdeveloped countries appears to be of internal security, technical development, and political development.